KPS employee fired for sending $91K to outside organization without approval, board says - NewsBreak

 KALAMAZOO, Mich. — Road work continues on Kalamazoo's Westnedge Avenue.
 Westnedge road work: Drivers can expect delays on Westnedge Avenue and Portage Road.
 Starting Jan.
 2, one southbound lane of South Westnedge Avenue between Elys Way and Hutchinson Street will be closed for a new water service installation, according to the City of Kalamazoo in a release Thursday.

-The Grand Rapids Police Department says it is looking for three suspects involved in a string of burglaries that occurred within hours of each other.
-According to police, a total of six burglaries all took place overnight Thursday morning.
-Four of the businesses involved were gas/retail stations, one was a...
+GRAND RAPIDS, Mich. — Grand Rapids police are searching for three men involved in six attempted and successful burglaries that started around 2:30 a.m.
+Thursday morning.
+Four of the businesses involved were gas/retail stations, one was a liquor store, and another was a cannabis business, according to police.
+Grand...

 Comments / 0

-Note: Update: Neighbors concerned after Cass County crash involving ambulance